stevemckinney/iamsteve/data/blog/00095-iamsteve-a-new-logomark.md

 date: "2015-10-06T06:36:00+00:00"
 lastmod: "2021-06-15T20:09:33+00:00"
 summary: "I have updated my logomark.
 It’s been around 5 years, since I last made a change relating to my logo.
 Since then, I have grown as a designer, my aims, goals, and where I am have shifted.
 I’m going to cover the steps leading up to this.
 It’s relevant to the process and gives a better of understanding of what’s planned for this website.
 Then, I will cover the process."
-metadesc: A case study covering the decisions behind my new logomark."
+metadesc: "A case study covering the decisions behind my new logomark."
 theme: "#ffede5"
 tags: ["Design"]
 categories: ["Design"]